Regularity and multiplicity of Veronese type algebras: Linear Quotients

 \begin{Lemma} Let $\bda^1=(a_1^1,\dots,a_n^1)$ be a tuple in $V_{n,d}^{\bdalpha}$.
 Suppose that $1 \le a_1^1$ while $a_n^1 \le \alpha_n-1$.
 Then, there exists a maximal clique in $\calG$ of the form $\Set{\bda^1>_{\lex} \cdots >_{\lex}\bda^n}$. \end{Lemma} \begin{proof} It is clear that $\bda^n \coloneqq (a_1^1-1, a_2^1, \dots, a_{n-1}^1, a_n^1+1)$ belongs to $V_{n,d}^{\bdalpha}$, by assumption.
 Notice that $\{\bda^1>_{\lex}\bda^n\}$ is a clique in $\calG$ and $\Delta(\bda^1, \bda^n)=[1,n)$.
 Thus, we can complete $\{\bda^1>_{\lex} \bda^n\}$ to a maximal clique.
 This maximal clique must have the form $\Set{\bda^1>_{\lex} \cdots >_{\lex}\bda^n}$, due to \Cref{prop:max_clique_size} and the rank reason given at the end of \Cref{def:ranks}\ref{item:ranks_c}. \end{proof}

-Next, we describe a necessary and sufficient condition for a given maximal clique $A$ such that $\rank(A) > 0$ and $rA$ does not exist.
+Next, we describe a necessary and sufficient condition for a given maximal clique $A$ with $\rank(A) > 0$ and such that $rA$ does not exist.
 This characterization ensures that we pick the correct element when ordering for the linear quotients.

 \begin{Lemma} Suppose that $A=(\bda^1,\dots,\bda^n)$ is a maximal clique such that $\bda^1=(a_1^1,\dots,a_n^1)$ and $\sgn(A)=(s_1,\dots,s_{n-1})$.
 If $\rank(A)>0$, then $rA$ does not exist, if and only if $a_1^1=1$ and $s_1=1$, or $a_n^1=\alpha_n-1$ and $s_1=n-1$. \end{Lemma} \begin{proof} Suppose that $\bda^2=(a_1^2,\dots,a_n^2)$.
 Let $\bda^{n+1}$ be the tuple such that $\Delta(\bda^2,\bda^{n+1})=[1,n)$.
 It is easy to see that $\bda^{n+1}=(a_1^2-1,a_2^2,\dots,a_{n-1}^2,a_n^2+1)$ and $\Delta(\bda^n,\bda^{n+1})= [s_1,s_1+1)$.
 Then, $rA$ does not exist if and only if $\bda^2,\dots,\bda^n,\bda^{n+1}$ is not a legitimate maximal clique.
 By \Cref{cor:maximal_clique_shift_right}, the latter happens precisely when $\bda^{n+1}\notin V_{n,d}^{\bdalpha}$, which means either $a_1^2=0$ or $a_n^2=\alpha_n$. \begin{enumerate}[a] \item Suppose that $a_1^2=0$.
 We claim that $s_1=1$.
 Otherwise, $s_{j}=1$ for some $2\le j\le n-1$.
 This implies that $\bda^k=(a_1^2,\dots)$ for $k=1,\dots,j$, and $\bda^k=(a_1^2-1,\dots)$ for $k=j+1,\dots,n$.
 But as $a_1^2-1=-1$ in this case, we have a contradiction.
 Now, since $s_1=1$, it is clear that $a_1^1=1$. \item Suppose that $a_n^2=\alpha_n$.
 The argument is similar. \end{enumerate}